apache/beam/website/src/documentation/sdks/euphoria.md

 // KV(3, "3+rat"), KV(0, "0+null"), KV(4, "4+duck"), KV(3, "3+cat"),
 // KV(3, "3+rat"), KV(1, "1+X")]
 ```
 Euphoria support performance optimization called 'BroadcastHashJoin' for the `LeftJoin`.
-User can indicate by operators name that right side of left join fits in executors memory (more [NameBasedTranslation](#namebasedtranslatorprovider)).
-Broadcast join can be very efficient when joining between skewed datasets.
+Broadcast join can be very efficient when joining two dataset where one fits in memory (in `LeftJoin` right dataset has to fit in memory).
+How to use 'Broadcast Hash Join' check  [TranslationProviders](#translationproviders).

 ### `RightJoin`
 Represents right join of two (left and right) datasets on given key producing single new dataset.
 Key is extracted from both datasets by separate extractors so elements in left and right can have different types denoted as `LeftT` and `RightT`.
 The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where left is present optionally, sharing the same key.
 And outputs result of the join (`OutputT`).
 The operator emits output dataset of `KV<K, OutputT>` type.